-This stunning residential project utilised wet-cast cast stone supplied by UKCSA Member GreconUK over a period of eighteen months concluding in the summer of 2016.
+This stunning residential project utilised wet-cast cast stone supplied by UKCSA Full Member Marshalls Bricks and Masonry (formerly GreconUK) over a period of eighteen months concluding in the summer of 2016.

 Cast stone was used to highlight key features of the building on all elevations including the prominent main entrance.
 The scheme located in the borough of Hammersmith and Fulham consists of one, two and three bedroom apartments and came about in direct response to the demand for residential accommodation within the borough.

 The design brief was to include a well-proportioned and thoroughly considered scheme which enhances the various streetscapes with a form that harmonises with the surrounding context.
 The area had been a mismatch of residential and low rise industrial and commercial units that had in part lost direction to the detriment of the existing surrounding residencies.
 The project is built upon former low rise industrial units thus reinstating and enforcing the new direction and local planning briefs.

 The cast stone manufacturer had to undertake a higher level of project management on the scheme as the site was limited in both access and storage.
 The building itself commanded a large footprint and the main frame was completed before the external cladding was erected.
 High levels of co-ordination were employed to ensure components were supplied elevation by elevation on lift by lift as work progressed.